40+ Data Science Interview Questions From Top Companies

 The Business Case Data Science Interview Questions

-The third category of non-coding questions is business case questions.
 These questions involve case studies and questions related to the company/business that require data science skills.

 Such questions don’t necessarily have a correct answer.
 Even if they have it, there are probably several correct answers or at least several ways to get the answer.
-The point here is that you showcase your way of thinking how you approach business problem-solving.
+The point here is that you showcase your way of thinking and how you approach business problem-solving.
 The process here is more important than the exact solution.

 One example of such a question is the “Finding Invalid Schools” question by Meta/Facebook:

-Interview Question #18: Finding Invalid Schools
+Interview Question #34: Finding Invalid Schools

 Link to the question: https://platform.stratascratch.com/technical/2211-finding-invalid-schools